urupaud/k3s-fiverr/airflow/README.md

 # Deploy Airflow with Celery workers

-This will deploy airflow with celery workers / redis / postgresql as pods, here I've put my python code / DAG to https://github.com/urupaud/airflow-test.git and refer it in **dags.git.url** parameter.
-Also you can have number of celery workers as pods by changing **workers.replicas** parameter.
+This will deploy airflow with celery workers / redis / postgresql as pods, here I've put my python code / DAGs into **dags** directory here.

-For more information about the parameters refer : https://github.com/helm/charts/tree/master/stable/airflow#helm-chart-configuration
+First build the airflow docker image locally with dags directory using following command.

+`docker build -t airflow:local .`

+Now we need to import locally built docker image to K3S cluster, to do that run the following command.

+`k3d import-images -n <k3s_cluster_name> airflow:local`

+Once all above are done, move to **charts** directory here, where it contains helm chart for airflow with celery workers / redis / postgresql deployments and execute following command.

-`helm install --name airflow stable/airflow --namespace <staging|prod|dev> --set dags.git.gitSync.enabled=true,dags.git.url=https://github.com/urupaud/airflow-test.git,dags.git.ref=master,dags.git.gitSync.refreshTime=10s,dags.initContainer.enabled=true,workers.replicas=<number_of_worker_pods>`
+`helm install --name airflow . --values values-dev.yaml --namespace dev`

 Wait for sometime till pods come to "Running" status, you can see the status by using